leontsui1987/VulDetector/README.md

 * Please refer our [paper](https://ieeexplore.ieee.org/document/9309254) for more details.

-## NOTE
-* Sorry that the source code is unavaiable for a while.
-The previous project contained too much snippets and scripts for testing, so we are cleaning these code and making it modular to facilitate usage.
-In addition, we got many 'TabError' when deploying it in a new environment, and we are fixing these issues.

 ## Key Modules
 * DataPrepare: Extract function codes and CFGs from a program.
 * SenLocate: Locate the sensitive lines.